BitcoinDesign/Guide/guide.md

 nav_order: 1
 title: Guide
 secondary_nav_title: Introduction
-description: The Bitcoin Design Guide is a reference for the design of bitcoin applications.
+description: The Bitcoin Design Guide is a reference for the design of Bitcoin applications.
 permalink: /guide/
 main_nav: true
 secondary_nav: true